The Maastricht Treaty

 25 years Maastricht Treaty

-In 2017, it will be 25 years since the signing of the Maastricht Treaty in the Gouvernement – the Limburg Provincial Government Buildings.
+In 2017, it was 25 years since the signing of the Maastricht Treaty in the Gouvernement – the Limburg Provincial Government Buildings.
 On 9 and 10 December 1991, a European Council meeting – also referred to as the European Summit – was held in Maastricht.
 A brief review of the history.